smarthomeNG/plugins/dblog/README.md

 sh.outside.temperature.series('avg', '2w', '1w')  # returns the average values of the week before last week
 </pre>

-## sh.item.dblog()
+## sh.item.dblog
-This method returns the associated `dblog` plugin instance.
+This property returns the associated `dblog` plugin instance.
 See the list of method below to know what you can do with this instance.

 e.g.
 <pre>
-dblog = sh.outside.temperature.dblog()       # get associated dblog instance
+dblog = sh.outside.temperature.dblog         # get associated dblog instance
 </pre>

 ## dblog.id(item)